Allan-Quiterio/allan-quiterio/README.md

 ## Hello, I'm Allan, how are you? 👋

-- 🌱 I’m currently learning - JavaScript, TypeScript, React ...
+- 🌱 I’m currently learning - HTML, CSS, JavaScript, TypeScript, React ...
 - 📫 How to reach me: Linkedin - www.linkedin.com/in/allan-quitério/
 - ⚡ Interesting fact: Google offers native antivirus on Android devices 😮